Vadim Zakharov (scientist): Family

-Married, has a son and a daughter.
+He his married, has a son and a daughter.

 Research and teaching work

 Professor V. P. Zakharov participated in fundamental studies on the kinetics and processes mechanisms of stereospecific polymerization of dienes on Ziegler-Natta type catalysts; intensification of heat-and-mass transfer of ultrafast chemical processes; rheology of polymer compositions, including associative ("smart") polymers, during filtration in a porous medium; creation of biodegradable polymer composites based on secondary raw materials.

 The obtained theoretical basis made it possible to develop solutions, thanks to which the tasks were solved for developing production and economic indicators in the field of technology for synthesis and processing of polymers and the use of polymers for physical and chemical methods of enhanced reservoir recovery rate.
 Moreover, small-sized high-performance tubular turbulent apparatuses were introduced into the industrial production of chlorinated butyl rubber, ethylene-propylene and isoprene rubber.

 V. P. Zakharov is the author of 8 monographs, 3 of which were published abroad (in the UK, the Netherlands and the USA), more than 280 scientific articles (more than half of which are abstracted in the international databases of Web of Science and Scopus), 25 patents (10 implemented with a significant economic effect at the enterprises of the real sector of the economy, 7 of them — at the largest industrial enterprises of Bashkortostan).

 Mentored 7 Candidates of Sciences and 1 Doctor of Sciences.